tentou-tech/mimboku-docs/mimboku-dex-aggregator/mimbokuswap-aggregator/aggregator-api/swaps.md

 ---
-description: MimbokuSwap Aggregator EVM APIs
+description: MimbokuSwap Aggregator APIs
 ---

-# EVM Swaps
+# Swaps

 ## OpenAPI specification:

-## EVM swap APIs
+## Swap APIs

 If you're just getting started with the MimbokuSwap Aggregator, you can refer to our [Execute A Swap With The Aggregator API](../developer-guides/execute-a-swap-with-the-aggregator-api.md) dev guide for information and code samples on how to query and execute swaps at superior rates.